How the government monitors imports into the UK.

 Certificates of Free Sale (CFS)

-Please see our guidance on how to apply for a CFS.
+Please see our.
 There are several government departments that issue Certificates of Free Sale:

 - Defra issues CFS for goods that come into contact with animals (veterinary medicines for example)